Todd Cruz: Early baseball career

-Cruz was selected by the Philadelphia Phillies out of Western High School in the second round (26th overall) of the MLB amateur entry draft in June 1973, immediately signing a contract later that month.
+Cruz was selected by the Philadelphia Phillies out of high school in the second round (26th overall) of the MLB amateur entry draft in June 1973, signing a contract later that month.
 He finally made his major league debut five years later, playing only three games in September 1978 with the Phillies.
 With Larry Bowa established as the everyday shortstop, Cruz was traded to the Royals for Doug Bird on April 3, 1979, three days before the start of a new season.

 The Royals, with a glut of outfielders, a need for a starting first baseman and having decided on U.L.
 Washington as its regular shortstop, dealt Cruz along with Al Cowens to the Angels for Willie Aikens and Rance Mulliniks at the Winter Meetings in Toronto on December 6, 1979, with Craig Eaton being sent to California to complete the transaction four months later on April 1, 1980.
-A midseason swap for right-handed pitcher Randy Scarbery on June 12, 1980 sent Cruz to the White Sox, where he became the starting shortstop.
+A midseason swap for right-handed pitcher Randy Scarbery on June 12, 1980 sent Cruz to the Chicago White Sox, where he became the starting shortstop.
 Unfortunately, a back injury sidelined him for the entire 1981 season.

-In May 1981, Cruz was arrested in Edmonton, Alberta, where he had been sent to play on a 20-day loan to the White Sox's triple-A farm team, and charged with breaking and entering an Edmonton department store and stealing $2,500 worth of watches.
-He told the Chicago Tribune's Robert Markus that he was drunk when he made his way into the Hudson's Bay department store.
+In May 1981, Cruz was arrested in Edmonton, Alberta, where he had been sent to play on a 20-day loan to the White Sox's Triple-A farm team, and charged with breaking and entering an Edmonton department store and stealing $2,500 worth of watches.
+He told the Chicago Tribunes Robert Markus that he was drunk when he made his way into the Hudson's Bay department store.
 "I guess I didn't know what I was doing or I never would have done it," Cruz told Markus.
-"I didn't need anything they had in that store.".
+"I didn't need anything they had in that store."
 Cruz, who prosecutors later said had broken a plate glass window to gain entry and then used a hammer he found in the store to break into a watch display case, in July 1981 pleaded guilty to a reduced charge of attempted breaking and entering and theft and was given a conditional discharge and nine months probation.

-The White Sox's search for a reliable batter capable of hitting for average resulted in Cruz being shipped, along with Jim Essian and Rod Allen, to the Mariners for Tom Paciorek on December 11, 1981.
-The 1982 campaign was Cruz's most productive offensively as he established career highs with 57 runs batted in (RBI), 44 runs scored, 113 hits, and 16 home runs.
-He was supplanted as the regular shortstop by rookie Spike Owen during the following year.
+The White Sox's search for a reliable batter capable of hitting for average resulted in Cruz being shipped, along with Jim Essian and Rod Allen, to the Seattle Mariners for Tom Paciorek on December 11, 1981.
+The 1982 campaign was Cruz's most productive offensively, as he established career highs with 57 runs batted in (RBI), 44 runs scored, 113 hits, and 16 home runs.
+He was supplanted as the regular shortstop by rookie Spike Owen the following year.